Fast convergence rates for dose-response estimation

 There are fewer results available for conditional density estimation compared to regression estimation.
-Recently \cite{ai2018unified} have proposed a method to estimate $w(a, x)$ directly that, under certain conditions, exhibits a convergence rate in $L_2$ of order $n^{-2\gamma /(2\gamma + d + 1)}$ if $w(a, x)$ is $\gamma$-smooth (see their Theorem 3).
+Recently \cite{ai2018unified} proposed a method to estimate $w(a, x)$ directly that, under certain conditions, exhibits a convergence rate in $L^2_2$ of order $n^{-2\gamma /(2\gamma + d + 1)}$ if $w(a, x)$ is $\gamma$-smooth (see their Theorem 3).
 Alternatively, one can estimate $p(a)$ and $\pi(a \mid x)$ and compute their ratio to estimate $w(a, x)$.
 We refer to \cite{colangelo2020double} for a discussion on ways to estimate $\pi(t \mid x)$.
 In particular, one approach is to estimate $\E\{G_{h_1 t}(A) \mid X = x\}$, where $G(u)$ is some kernel and $h_1$ some bandwidth of choice.
 As a third approach, because $w(a, x) = p(a)p(x) / p(a, x)$, one can estimate the marginals $p(x)$ and $p(a)$ and the joint density $p(a, x)$ and take the ratio as an estimate of $w(a, x)$.
 Estimating a joint density of $d$ variables that belongs to a H\"{o}lder-class of order $\gamma$ can be done with error scaling as $n^{-2\gamma /(2\gamma + d)}$.
 Thus, the MSE of this ratio would trivially be upper bounded by the MSEs for estimating $p(a, x)$, $p(x)$ and $p(x)$, which would depend on their respective smoothness levels.